umass-compsci-220/umass-compsci-220.github.io/materials/homework/building-an-interpreter.md

 - Learn fundamentals of programming language implementation
 - How to read the grammar for a concrete syntax
-- How to work and read abstract syntax trees
+- How to work with and read abstract syntax trees

 ### Student Expectations